Most couples in Alberta know what a prenuptial agreement (“prenup”) is but fewer have heard of a postnuptial agreement.

 It’s best to hire the assistance of a family lawyer, especially when including potentially contentious issues like this in your postnup.

 At Jennings Family Law in Calgary, our lawyers can help you resolve even the most complex family law matters.
-Book a free case evaluation to get started.
+Book a case evaluation to get started.